mzhang28/massbf.org/src/content/index.md

 Zeffy link here

-Note: Zeffy will request an optional tip with yoru donation which is separate from your donation to MBF.
+Note: Zeffy will request an optional tip with your donation which is separate from your donation to MBF.
 It is your choice to tip or not.

 ##